-International Hotel Management, Ltd. vs. Developers Group of Companies8, the Supreme Court held: "By itself, registration is not a mode of acquiring ownership.
+"By itself, registration is not a mode of acquiring ownership.
 When the applicant is not the owner of the trademark applied for, he has no right to apply the registration off the same."

 Corollarily, a registration obtained by a party who is not the owner of the mark may be cancelled.
 In Berris v.
-Norvy Abyadang9, the Supreme Court made the following pronouncement: "The ownership of a trademark is acquired by its registration and its actual use by the manufacturer or distributor of the goods made available to the purchasing public.
+Norvy Abyadang9, the Supreme Court made the following pronouncement:

+"The ownership of a trademark is acquired by its registration and its actual use by the manufacturer or distributor of the goods made available to the purchasing public.
 Section 122 of R.A.
 No. 8293 provides that the rights in a mark shall be acquired by means if its valid registration with the IPO.
 A certificate of registration of a mark, once issued, constitutes prima facie evidence of the validity of the registration, of the registrant's ownership of the mark, and of the registrant's exclusive right to use the same in connection with the goods or services and those that are related thereto specified in the certificate.
 R.A.
 No. 8293, however, requires the applicant for registration or the registrant to file a declaration of actual use (DAU) of the mark, with evidence to that effect, within three (3) years from the filing of the application for registration; otherwise, the application shall be refused or the mark shall be removed from the register.
 In other words, the prima facie presumption brought about by the registration of a mark may be challenged and overcome, in an appropriate action, by proof of the nullity of the registration or of non-use of the mark, except when excused, Moreover, the presumption may likewise be defeated by evidence of prior use by another person, i.e., it will controvert a claim of legal appropriation or of ownership based on registration by a subsequent user.
 This is because a trademark is a creation of use and belongs to one who first used it in trade or commerce."

-In this case, the Opposer proved that it has used and appropriated the mark "MADALING KAUSAP" even before the Respondent-Applicant filed the contested application.
-It presented advertising materials featuring its "MADALING KAUSAP" mark published as early as 2009.10 On the other hand, the Respondent-Applicant admits that it decided to re-brand only in 2011, from which point the suggestion to use the tagline "MADALING KAUSAP" came up.
-No evidence that the Respondent-Applicant has used or applied the said mark before the said period was presented.
+In this case, the Respondent-Applicant proved that it has used and appropriated "MADALING KAUSAP" even before the Opposer filed an application for the same mark.
+It presented advertising materials featuring its "MADALING KAUSAP" mark published as early as 2009.
+On the other hand, the Opposer admits that it decided to re-brand only in 2011, from which point the suggestion to use the tagline "MADALING KAUSAP" came up.
+No evidence that the Opposer has used or applied the said mark before the said period was presented.
 Since banking and insurance are related services, it is not farfetched that the Opposer's clients will be led to believe when they encounter the Respondent-Applicant's "MADALING KAUSAP" mark that the company has expanded business and is offering new products and/or services, and vice-versa.
-8 G.R.
-No. 159938, 31 March 2006.